 Made possible by a grant from the Association of Zoos and Aquariums (AZA), the RSCC had barely opened its doors when legal authorities brought two male red siskins that had been confiscated from an illegal trade attempt.
 Soon after, a local breeder who learned of the Red Siskin Initiative approached the Center and willingly gave birds to help expand populations.

-Today, thanks to a conservation grant awarded by Species360, Leslie Pantin Zoo will be able to share care and husbandry data on these and other individuals with international species survival program partners, including the Smithsonian’s National Zoo and Conservation Biology Institute, Zoo Miami, Brevard Zoo, National Aviary in Pittsburgh, Zoologischer Garten Basel, Den Blå Planet / National Aquarium of Denmark, Zoo Zürich, Miejski Ogrod Zoologiczny Warsaw, Fundação de Parques Municipais e Zoobotânica (Brazil), and more.
+Today, thanks to a conservation grant awarded by Species360, Leslie Pantin Zoo will be able to share critical data on these and other individuals with international species survival program partners, including the Smithsonian’s National Zoo and Conservation Biology Institute, Zoo Miami, Brevard Zoo, National Aviary in Pittsburgh, Zoologischer Garten Basel, Den Blå Planet / National Aquarium of Denmark, Zoo Zürich, Miejski Ogrod Zoologiczny Warsaw, Fundação de Parques Municipais e Zoobotânica (Brazil), and more.

 In all, 19 institutions in four regions, Europe, Australia, North and South America, share information regarding Red Siskin husbandry and the individuals and groups in their care.
 Each of these is a vital link to protecting and restoring populations in the wild.